parse-community/docs/_includes/dotnet/users.md

 * You will need to locate your app's product ID.
 During development, you can find this in your app's WMAppManifest.xml.
 When you submit your app to the store for the first time, your app will be assigned a new product ID, which you'll need to add to your app as described below.
 Whenever you use your product ID while following this guide, you should remove any of the following characters: `'-'`, `'{'`, `'}'`.

-* You will need to configure your WMAppManifest.xml file [as described here](http://msdn.microsoft.com/en-us/library/windowsphone/develop/jj206987(v=vs.105).aspx#BKMK_URIassociations) to have your app handle URIs with the following protocol:
+* You will need to configure your WMAppManifest.xml file as described in [Auto-launching apps using file and URI associations](https://docs.microsoft.com/en-us/previous-versions/windows/apps/jj206987(v=vs.105)?redirectedfrom=MSDN#BKMK_URIassociations) to have your app handle URIs with the following protocol:

 ```cs
 <Protocol Name="msft-{ProductId}"